-The proposed rule change consists of amendments to the FICC Government Securities Division ("GSD") Rulebook (the "Rules") 4 in order to (i) include Same-Day Settling Trades (as defined below) in the risk management, Novation, guarantee, and settlement services of GSD's delivery-versuspayment service ("DVP Service"), (ii) provide that FICC would attempt to settle, on a reasonable efforts basis, any Same-Day Settling Trades that are compared in the timeframe specified by FICC in notices made available to Members from time to time 5 to the extent described below, (iii) introduce an optional service that would allow GSD to systematically pair-off certain Members' failed Securities Settlement Obligations between approximately 3:32 p.m. and 4:00 p.m., (iv) change the time of intraday funds-only settlement ("FOS") processing from 3:15 p.m. to 4:30 p.m., and (v) make certain technical changes, as described in further detail below.
+extent described below, (iii) introduce an optional service that would allow GSD to systematically pair-off certain Members' failed Securities Settlement Obligations between approximately 3:32 p.m. and 4:00 p.m., (iv) change the time of intraday funds-only settlement ("FOS") processing from 3:15 p.m. to 4:30 p.m., and (v) make certain technical changes, as described in further detail below.

 II.
-Clearing Agency's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change
+Clearing Agency's Statement of the Purpose of, and Statutory Basis for, the Advance Notice

-In its filing with the Commission, the clearing agency included statements concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
+In its filing with the Commission, the clearing agency included statements concerning the purpose of and basis for the advance notice and discussed any comments it received on the advance notice.
 The text of these statements may be examined at the places specified in Item IV below.
-The clearing agency has prepared summaries, set forth in sections A, B, and C below, of the most significant aspects of such statements.
+The clearing agency has prepared summaries, set forth in sections A and B below, of the most significant aspects of such statements.

-(A) Clearing Agency's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change
+(A) Clearing Agency's Statement on Comments on the Advance Notice Received From Members, Participants, or Others